Breast Asymmetry Surgery in Newcastle & Sydney NSW for Uneven and Lopsided Breasts

 • Droopy breast with nipples sitting low or downwards pointing

-Correction of tuberous breast deformity is one of the most challenging aspects of cosmetic and reconstructive breast surgery and often requires multi-staged surgery by a Specialist Plastic Surgeon to get the optimal result desired.
+Correction of tuberous breast deformity is one of the most challenging aspects of cosmetic breast surgery and may require a multi-staged procedure by a Specialist Plastic Surgeon to get the optimal result desired.

 • In mild cases of tuberous breast anomaly, a breast augmentation with an anatomical breast implant can solve the problem and restore a natural breast shape.
-As the breast is constricted or tight in the lower pole of the breast, scoring of the breast gland is often performed to releasing the tight breast tissue to allow the implant to fill and expand the lower aspect of the breast.
-A mastopexy or breast lift, may be required at the same time as the breast augmentation to correct the breast herniation and enlarged areola at the same time.
+As the breast is constricted or tight in the lower pole of the breast, scoring of the breast gland or more commonly fat grafting is often performed to releasing the tight breast tissue to allow the implant to fill and expand the lower aspect of the breast.
+A mastopexy or breast lift may be required at the same time as the breast augmentation to correct the breast herniation and enlarged areola at the same time.

-• In more severe cases of tuberous breast anomaly, when the patient has little breast skin / volume, a staged procedure may be required with a tissue expander that recruits extra tissue along with selective scoring of the tight breast tissue during the initial procedure.
-In the second procedure a permanent implant and mastopexy is performed.
+• In more severe cases of tuberous breast anomaly, when the patient has little breast skin / volume, a staged procedure may be required with a tissue expander that recruits extra tissue along with fat grafting to the breast during the initial procedure.
+In the second procedure, a breast implant along with a second round of fat grafting and mastopexy is performed.

 One of the biggest advances in the correction of tuberous breast anomaly has been the addition of fat grafting.
 The ability to combine fat grafting to enhance and restore the volume deficiency of the breast, especially in the lower aspect of the breast with a breast augmentation has allowed a much more natural breast shape to be created.
-Utilising the latest fat grafting techniques with the BodyJet Evo – ‘water assisted’ liposuction technique has allowed greater fat graft survival with improved cosmetic outcomes.
+Utilising the latest fat grafting techniques has allowed greater fat graft survival with improved cosmetic outcomes.

-• High nipple position or even absence of nipple
+• High nipple position or absence of nipple

 • Narrow chest width on the affected side